Updated 2/11/21. Originally Published 8/6/2015.

 COSTS OF THE BEHAVIOR

+There is a heavy price to pay for workplace bullying, not just to workers, but also to organizations where the behavior occurs.
 According to Catherine M. Mattice, author of the “Bad Behavior in the Workplace”, the costs of bad behavior can be calculated in the expenses incurred due to distraction from assigned work tasks, time lost from work, business expenses, legal costs in dealing with the issues of bullying behavior, and communication breakdown.”
+Other workplace costs can include:

 Workplace Bullying: 7 Bottom-Line Costs to Your Organization